finom/finom/docs/APPLICATION_STATE_MANAGEMENT.md

 }
 ```

 From now if you want to create a child component that needs access to a specified entity, you should pass its id instead of passing the entire entity object.
+Then the child component is going to "decide" what other data it needs.
+Parent component doesn't need to "worry" about what format of data should be passed into the child component.

 ```jsx
 <UserInfo id={userId} />